 Alissa Horvitz is an attorney in the Northern Virginia law firm she co-founded with her friend and partner Josh Roffman.
 Josh and Alissa have been practicing together since their days at Morgan Lewis and Littler Mendelson.
 Roffman Horvitz focuses its practice in the legal space where employment law and data analytics intersect.
 In addition to preparing affirmative action plans, helping employers that are being audited by OFCCP, and conducting privileged pay equity analyses and adverse impact analyses, Roffman Horvitz conducts analyses of applicant tracking systems and performs mock internal audits, also under attorney client privilege.
 Josh has presented at previous NILG conferences and is a member of the Baltimore ILG and Washington Metro ILG.

 Owner/Primary Consultant - EEO Consulting, LLC

-Judy Julius is Owner/Primary Consultant of EEO Consulting, LLC.
-Now celebrating 28 years in business, Judy's company develops Affirmative Action Programs for federal contractors in the Supply and Service Industry.
-She also conducts training classes.
-EEO Consulting is based in St. Louis, MO but have clients across the country and multiple industries.
-Judy has been writing AAPs for 40 years including 13 years in Corporate HR at McDonnell Douglas (Boeing) and Bunge Corporation.
-Judy is an active member of the St. Louis ILG. and has been doing presentations on the new census data since May, 2021.
+Judy Julius has owned her consulting business for almost 30 years.
+Her team, including Janice Riney and Dani Kuhn, develops AAPs for the Supply and Service sector.
+She also conducts training classes on all aspects of AA/EEO.
+Based in St. Louis, her company has clients from Vermont to Hawaii.
+Judy has been writing AAPs for nearly 43 years including 13 years in Corporate HR at McDonnell Douglas (Boeing), and Bunge Corporation (food and grain, not the cords).
+Judy is an active member of the St. Louis ILG and has been doing presentations on the new census data since May 2021

 Anthony Kaylin is a Vice President at ASE and has been with the company over 15 years.
 Anthony chairs the Michigan Industry Liaison Group and represents the Midwest Region for the National Industry Group as well as being its current Chair.